-This study is an extension of our work reported in earlier papers accepted at the International Conference on Educational Data Mining (EDM) in 2021 and 2022 [23], [27].
-The main differences between this paper and the earlier papers are the following.
-Tsutsumi et al. [23] did not propose a new deeplearning technology but combined only existing technologies.
+This study is an extension of our work reported in earlier papers accepted at the International Conference on Educational Data Mining in 2021 and 2022 [23], [27].
+The main differences between this article and the earlier papers are the following.
+Tsutsumi et al. [23] did not propose a new deep-learning technology but combined only existing technologies.
 Although Tsutsumi et al. [27] proposed a hypernetwork for KT, they described no related details: only the conceptual idea of incorporating a hypernetwork into Deep-IRT [23].
-Furthermore, Tsutsumi et al. [23], [27] improved the parameter interpretability.
+Furthermore, the authors in [23] and [27] improved the parameter interpretability.
 However, their prediction accuracies did not outperform AKT, which provided the best prediction performance among the earlier methods.
 In contrast, this study proposes a novel hypernetwork architecture to optimize the balance between the latest input data and the past latent variables.
 The proposed method provides the highest prediction accuracy and outperforms AKT with high parameter interpretability to a considerable degree.

-The main contributions of the work described in this article are presented below.
+The main contributions of the work described in this article are presented as follows.

 - The proposed method can estimate student and item parameters with high interpretability as in IRT by two independent redundant networks.
-The proposed method provides higher parameter interpretability than other KT methods. - 2) The proposed method with hypernetwork improves the prediction accuracy of earlier KT methods.
+The proposed method provides higher parameter interpretability than other KT methods. - The proposed method with hypernetworks improves the prediction accuracy of earlier KT methods.
 Especially, it functions more effectively for long learning processes because hypernetworks reflect past learning data.

-This paper is organized as follows.
-In Section II, we review item response theory and deep learning methods for KT.
+The rest of this article is organized as follows.
+In Section II, we review IRT and deep learning methods for KT.
 In Section III, we describe the proposed method to improve parameter interpretability.
 In Section IV, we describe the proposed method with a hypernetwork to improve the prediction accuracy.
 Section V shows experiments using benchmark datasets to compare the performances of the proposed methods against existing methods.
 Section VI explains experiments that were performed to evaluate the interpretability of the ability parameters of the proposed method.
+Finally, Section VII concludes this article.

-Finally, we conclude the presentation of our method in Section VII.
-Our code is also available on GitHub.
+Our code is also available on GitHub.1